nottrobin/docs/src/en/howto-privatecloud.md

    --internalurl $SWIFT_INTERNAL_URL/simplestreams/images product-streams
 ```

-!!!
-Note:
+[note]
 Juju will automatically look for a product-streams service during
 bootstrap to use for image streams.
+[/note]

 ## Using the Glance Simplestreams Sync charm to configure image streams.